turingschool/backend-curriculum-site/module4/projects/play/play.md

 #### **Manage Favorites**

-- CRUD songs with basic information, such as name, artist name, genre, and song rating.
+- CRUD favorites with basic information, such as name, artist name, genre, and song rating.

 #### **Playlists**

 At a high level, developers will be able to:

-- CRUD songs
 - CRUD playlists
-- Add a song to a playlist
+- Add a favorite to a playlist
 - See data persist across refreshes
 - Manipulate data asynchronously